-Should we stop having children in order to be truly sustainable and save the planet?
+Should we stop having kids in order to be truly sustainable and save the planet?

-Demographic Impact: Are We Too Many People Inhabiting Earth?
+Demographic Impact: Are We Too Many Inhabiting Earth?

 Can One Less Baby Really Have An Ecological Impact?
 Should We Not Have Babies At All?

-What If Many Couples Decided To Have Fewer Children?
-Will We Then Be Having An Impact On The Planet?
+What If Many Couples Decided To Have Fewer Kids?
+Will We Then Be Having An Impact On the Planet?

 It’s Not Only About How Many We Are.
 It’s Also About How Much We’re Consuming